artefactual-labs/clockify-tool/README.md

 entry.
 The time entry's description is first shown, then the entry's project name and ID, then the hours spent and the time entry's ID.

+The default behavior of the list command is to display all time entries with a start date that's within a date range.
+When the `--strict` option is used, however, both the start date and end date must be within the date range.

 To get more information, per time entry, the `--verbose` (or `-v`) option can be used.
 This will display date and time for each entry as well as the parent project of any entry that is associated with a task rather than a project.